What is Perimeter Defense Security?

 Your systems are no longer housed entirely onsite.
 This means, to an extent, you have relinquished control in favor of cost effectiveness and convenience.
 However, you are still responsible for the security of both your own and customer data.
 Keep an open channel to your provider, and collect data from each of your endpoint devices to ensure that your perimeter is intact.

 The first step is to build a strong perimeter with Next Generation Firewall devices.
 To maintain that strong posture, you must continue to care for and maintain your ‘troops’ on the front lines.
 In the cyber sense, that means patch edge devices when new versions are released, scan the edge periodically for vulnerabilities and weaknesses to ensure they are remediated in a timely fashion.
 All of this leads to good Cyber Hygiene, which is specifically important at the edge of your network.
-A single critical vulnerability on the perimeter can be a direct backdoor from the public internet into your local network, much like a secret entrance to your castle, or to look further back, a Trojan Horse.
+A single critical vulnerability in your perimeter defense security can be a direct backdoor from the public internet into your local network.
+These vulnerabilitise are much like a secret entrance to your castle, or to look further back, a Trojan Horse.

-Once a strong perimeter is in place with plans to maintain the edge, it is important to look at the final piece of the strong perimeter equation: monitoring.
+Once you've built up a strong perimeter defense security with plans to maintain the edge, it is important to look at the final piece of the strong perimeter equation: monitoring.
 With troops placed intelligently around the border of your castle, the watch has begun.
 24x7 security monitoring of the perimeter devices, SaaS applications, servers, and network traffic will ensure that your kingdom/organization is ready to respond to any would-be attackers that may want to bring you down.